benrady/git-deploy/README.md

 ## Continuous Integration

+Taking advantage of the default behavior of git, a deploy will be rejected if not in sync with a previously deployed version of the application.
+This means if you haven't integrated with something that's already been deployed, you can't accidentally undo it by deploying another change.

-The hooks that git-deploy installs will reject a push if the build command fails.
+Additionally, the hooks that git-deploy installs will reject a push if the build command fails.
 This means you can add tests or other sanity checks to the build to ensure that everything that is deployed passes a minimum threshold of correctness.
 If the build fails, the currently running service will not be interrupted.

 ## Rollback